 Chartered Legal Executives with the right knowledge, skills and experience can apply for practice rights to get the authorisation needed to provide immigration services.
 A CILEx Immigration Practitioner competes equally with other immigration lawyers.

-As Immigration is classed as a regulated service under the Legal Services Act, setting up and independent practice for this service is subject to Entity regulation.
+As Immigration is classed as a regulated service under the Legal Services Act, in order to practice independently, you will need to make an application to have your firm authorised as an entity.

 For further information, advice and support please contact us on 01234 845777 or by email at email@example.com.